impleri/player-skills/resources/datapack/data/playerskills/readme.md

 30. [Curios/Trinkets] Cannot wear item.
 31. [TheOneProbe/WTHIT/Jade] Cannot identify in-world item.
 (WIP)

-### Recipe Restrictions (WIP)
+### Recipe Restrictions

 40. Cannot craft a blocked recipe using inventory screen 2x2 crafting grid.
 41. Cannot craft a blocked recipe using a crafting table.
 42. Cannot craft a blocked recipe using a furnace.
-43. Cannot craft a blocked recipe using a smoker.
+43. Cannot craft a blocked recipe using a blast furnace.
-44. Cannot craft a blocked recipe using a blast furnace.
+44. Cannot craft a blocked recipe using a campfire.
-45. Cannot craft a blocked recipe using a smithing table.
+45. Cannot craft a blocked recipe using a smoker.
-46. Cannot craft a blocked recipe using a stonecutter.
+46. Cannot craft a blocked recipe using a smithing table.
-47. Cannot craft a blocked recipe using an anvil.
-48. Cannot craft a blocked recipe using a brewing stand.
+47. Cannot craft a blocked recipe using a stonecutter.

 ### Recipe Restrictions Integrations (WIP)